Why fulvic acid is fundamental to health

 What’s the bottom line?

 -Be intentional about what you do.
 Eat quality foods and devote time to sleep.
 But don’t do a major overhaul overnight.
 Your body needs to prepare for a different style of working.
 A proper approach to achieving efficiency in the body is to recognize that your body is unique.
 There is no ideal diet that works for everyone.
 You must start where you are, and begin to make good choices based on your needs, tastes and abilities.
 If you don’t like meat, don’t think you have to eat it.
 Give your body some security, so it knows that it will have what it needs when it needs it.
 Pushing yourself too hard to do something unfamiliar triggers hormones that effectively stop digestion and fat burning.
-Give body what it needs, and it will begin to handle things properly.
+Give the body what it needs, and it will begin to handle things properly.
 Know that it will take time – no truly good thing happens overnight.
 You are building a new body.

--Choose fresh foods over frozen ones, choose frozen over canned.
+-Choose fresh foods over frozen ones, and frozen over canned.
 Fresh foods have enzymes that assist the body with assimilation.
 The more of these you can get, the healthier you’ll be.
 Cook vegetables gently, to where the color is bright.
 If a vegetable looks dull, it’s lost a lot of the valuable nutrition that your body could put to use righting wrongs.
 Canned food is ok, but it’s designed for storage, not ideal health.
 If you’re trying to declutter, more storage foods aren’t the solution.
 The same goes for boxed “foods.”

 -Fats are necessary to burn fat.
 Don’t buy into the line that all fat is bad.
 Margarine is cheap for a reason.
 Real foods contain real life, and they will break down and expire.
 If it won’t go bad, know that it will become part of that unburned pile of garbage over your hips.
 If you don’t like fish oil or butter, don’t eat it.
 But opt for coconut oil over shortening, and olive oil over generic vegetable oils.
 Vegetable and corn oils are added to cattle feeds to fatten them.
 Don’t think they won’t do the same to you.